balduncle/balduncle.github.io/_posts/2021-04-28-MMI-script.md

 <p><a href="https://www.tradingview.com/script/jNajT4Ub-Modified-Momentum-Index-MMI/">Modified Momentum Index - MMI</a> by <a href="https://www.tradingview.com/u/BaldUncle/">BaldUncle</a> on <a href="https://www.tradingview.com/">TradingView.com</a></p>
 <!-- TradingView Chart END -->

-[Click here][https://www.tradingview.com/script/jNajT4Ub-Modified-Momentum-Index-MMI/] and add to fav to use MMI on your own charts!
+Click on the above line and add this to your fav to use on your charts.

 ## Complete Code - MMI